 Inadequacy of Existing Regulations

 Sources reported that the law on the revised fund settlement became operative in April 2017.
-The law fully legalized cryptocurrency as a valid legal tender, while also stipulating requirements for registration of crypto exchanges with the FSA.
+The law fully legalized cryptocurrency as a valid legal tender.
+It is while also stipulating requirements for registration of crypto exchanges with the FSA.
 Till date, sources claimed that the FSA had approved the registration of 16 crypto exchanges.

-Further, it was reported that the FSA issued other business improvement orders on June 22 to additional exchanges including Btcbox, Tech Bureau, Bitpoint Japan, Bitbank, Quoine and Bitflyer which is reportedly the largest crypto exchange in Japan by volume.
+Further, it was reported that the FSA issued other business improvement orders on June 22 to additional exchanges.
+That including Btcbox, Tech Bureau, Bitpoint Japan, Bitbank, Quoine and Bitflyer.
+In additioin, Bitflyer is reportedly the largest crypto exchange in Japan by volume.
 The FSA was criticized following the issuance of those orders.

 - World News1 week ago